-In a medium-sized mixing bowl mix together the almond flour, baking powder, ginger, cinnamon, cloves, nutmeg, salt, and coconut flour.
+In a medium-sized mixing bowl or stand mixer, mix together the almond flour, baking powder, ginger, cinnamon, cloves, nutmeg, salt, and coconut flour.

 In a blender blend the eggs, melted butter or coconut oil, dates, almond or coconut milk, and molasses.

-Mix the wet ingredients into the dry ingredients and mix until combined.
-Dough should be thick enough to form balls, but not quite as thick as playdough.
+Mix the wet ingredients into the dry ingredients with a hand mixer or stand mixer.
+The dough should be thick enough to form balls, but not quite as thick as playdough.

 Refrigerate dough for at least 15 minutes to let harden slightly.
 This will make it easier to form for baking.